Benefits

 Enrollment

-For medical, dental, vision, life, accidental death and dismemberment, and long term care insurance, you must enroll online in the OEBB system within the specified enrollment timeframe.
-For enrollment in other benefits, please see the sections below.
+For medical, dental, vision, life, accidental death and dismemberment, and long-term care insurance, you must enroll or opt out online in MyOEBB in the specified enrollment time frame.

-- Mid-year changes: Certain qualified status changes, such as the birth of a child, adoption, marriage, newly formed domestic partnership or loss of other coverage may permit insurance enrollment.
+• Mid-year changes: certain qualified status changes, such as the birth of a child, adoption, marriage, newly formed domestic partnership or loss of other coverage may permit insurance enrollment.
 You must notify Benefits and enroll within 31 days of the event.

 Paying for benefits

-PCC makes a monthly contribution (“the Cap”) toward health insurance premiums.
-The Cap amount is determined by the tier of coverage you choose for your medical plan and is pro-rated by FTE for part-time employees.
-Cost sheets contain detailed information for all benefits eligible employees.
+PCC makes a monthly contribution (“the cap”) toward health insurance premiums.
+The cap amount is determined by the tier of coverage you choose for your medical plan and is pro-rated by FTE for part-time employees.
+Cost sheets contain detailed information for all benefits-eligible employees.

 Summary of benefits